 Tegenungan Waterfall, Goa Gajah Temple, Segara Windhu Coffee Plantation, Kintamani Village, Mount Batur, Lake Batur, Tegalalang Rice Terrace, Ubud Royal Palace, Ubud Market

 The first day I kept for Ubud, the cultural hub of Bali and Northeast Bali to explore Kintamani Village.

 There are many things to explore in Ubud.
 But the authentic shopping from Ubud Market and all around Bali is must-do for all.
 The unique Balinese paintings, carving, trendy and traditional clothing, accessories, and handicrafts are so artistic.

-Some popular tourist attractions near around Ubud are Tegenungan Waterfall, Ubud Sacred Monkey Forest, Tegallalang Rice Terrace, Ubud Royal Palace, and Goa Gajah Temple.
+Some popular tourist attractions near Ubud are Tegenungan Waterfall, Ubud Monkey Forest, Tegalalang Rice Terrace, Ubud Royal Palace, and Goa Gajah Temple.

-Tegallalang Rice Terrace became very popular rice terrace in Ubud, Bali as the small one, and also easy to explore.
+Tegalalang Rice Terrace became a very popular rice terrace in Ubud, Bali as the small one, and also easy to explore.

-Travelers wore Sarong at Sacred Destination Goa GajahTegallalang Rice Terrace
+Travelers wore Sarong at Sacred Destination Goa GajahTegalalang Rice Terrace

-On the way to Kintamani village in Northeast Bali, you might like to visit Segara Windhu coffee plantation to know all interesting fact about Luwak Coffee.
+On the way to Kintamani village in Northeast Bali, you might like to visit the Segara Windhu coffee plantation to know all the interesting facts about Luwak Coffee.

 In Kintamani you’ll find many Mandarin Orange trees, locals do sell on the roadside.
 One should not miss buying the organic and fresh Mandarin from here which seems like Orange but actually, it’s Mandarin fruit.